incconutwo/twitter-account-location-in-username/README.md

 3. Enable **"Developer mode"** in the top right corner.
 4. Click **"Load unpacked"** and select the folder containing this extension.
 5. The extension should now be active.

+## Firefox Installation (Developer Build)

+Since this version is not yet on the Firefox Add-ons Store, you need to load it as a temporary add-on.

+1. Download or clone this repository.
+2. Open Firefox and type `about:debugging` in the address bar.
+3. Click **"This Firefox"** on the left sidebar.
+4. Click the **"Load Temporary Add-on..."** button.
+5. Navigate to the extension folder and select the **`manifest.json`** file.
+6. The extension is now active.

+*> **Note:** Because this is a developer build, Firefox will remove it if you fully close the browser.
+You will need to reload it next time you open Firefox.*

+### Quick Install Guide

+Clone the repo **OR** Download/Extract the zip → Navigate to `chrome://extensions` → Enable **Developer mode** → Click **Load unpacked** and select the *unpacked* project folder → Pin the extension from the puzzle icon.

+---

+## Install from Chrome Web Store and Firefox Add-ons (coming very soon)

+In the works.
+This section will be updated once the extension is published on the Chrome Web Store.

 ## Usage